Guest post by Geoff Anderson from Sonic Sight.

 Once your free yourself from the person trying to climb a big hill and understand you already have all the knowledge and skills and experience to be standing on the top of the mountain, you have a different perspective.
 You can see how you got there.
 You can see the path you took, the resources you used, the connections you have.

-Believe you are the person who has freed yourself from your limitations and start being the person who has already reached your goal.
+Believe you are the person who has freed yourself from your limitations and start being the person who has already reached your business goal.

 It’s wonderfully liberating and it’s a great view from up there.